Rolie Polie Olie: Episodes

-Broadcast
+Broadcast and distribution

-The series reran in the United States on Disney Junior from March 23, 2012, until September 28, 2014.
+In the United States, the series was broadcast on Disney Channel's pre-school block, later named Playhouse Disney.
+As an exchange from Nelvana for securing the broadcast rights, Disney handled merchandising and distribution rights in the country.
+The series reran on Disney Junior from March 23, 2012, until September 28, 2014.

+The series also aired on Disney Channel and Playhouse Disney networks in Europe, Middle East, Asia and Australia.

 In the United Kingdom it aired on the children's block of Channel 5, Milkshake!, from when it first aired all the way up until late 2007.

 The first five seasons were made available on Disney+ in the United States on September 29, 2021.